- Home

 Staging and prognosis for bowel cancer

-These tests help show whether you have bowel cancer and whether it has spread from the original site to other parts of the body.
-This is known as staging and it helps your team recommend the most appropriate treatment for you.
+A range of tests can help show whether you have bowel cancer and whether it has spread from the original site to other parts of the body.
+This is known as staging and it helps your health care team advise you on the best treatment options.

 Learn more about: